cloworm/todo/README.md

 * Filter by all/active/complete todos
 * Clear all completed todos
 * Toggle light and dark mode
-* Bonus: Drag and drop to reorder items on the list
+* Drag and drop to reorder items on the list

 ## Technology Used